mit-cml/iot-website-source/README.md

 This upates your local copy of the production site.

-Now push it to production
+Now push it to production, which will update the deployed site:

     git push origin master

-The deployed site should now be updated.